Inspiravetion/Capsule.js/README.md

 ```
 * Parameters : N/A
 * Caveats :
   * Not inteaded for use with DOM nodes
+  * __Currently__ does not work if called by an 'object' that is an instance of Array, RegExp, Date, String, or Function (
+Basically it should only be called with a map-like object )

 ###consume(other, mutator, global)